abcdesktopio/oc.pyos.debug-tools/README.md

 # oc.pyos.debug-tools
-simple debug tools for kubernetes troubleshooting with pyos Contains a simple python script to check config and list pods in `$POD_NAMESPSACE`
+simple debug tools for kubernetes troubleshooting with pyos.

+It contains a simple python script to check config and list pods in `$POD_NAMESPSACE`

 Load the `load_incluster_config()` or `load_kube_config()`
 ```